Table of Contents

 Safety First:

-Keep a safe distance: Maintain a minimum distance of 100 yards (91 meters) from bears.
+Keep distance: Maintain a minimum distance of 100 yards (91 meters) from bears.

 Be aware of your surroundings: Pay attention to your guide’s instructions and watch for signs of bears, such as tracks or scat.